303-297-7729

 When does one receive a chapter 13 discharge?

-You must complete all of your plan payments to receive a discharge in chapter 13 otherwise the trustee will file a motion to dismiss the case.
-If you experience financial hardship during your repayment plan, your attorney can request a reduced payment or you may be a good candidate for a chapter 7.
+You must complete all of your plan payments to receive a discharge in chapter 13; otherwise the trustee will file a motion to dismiss the case.
+If you experience financial hardship during your repayment plan, your attorney can request a reduced payment or you may be a candidate for a chapter 7.

 What does the chapter 13 trustee do?

 A chapter 13 trustee is a person appointed by the United States Trustee to administer chapter 13 bankruptcies.
 The trustee represents the best interests of your unsecured creditors and may object to a proposed plan if the trustee believes the debtor is not making fair payments to creditors.
 A debtor makes payments to the trustee who then mails checks to the creditors based on the terms of the plan.
 Some debts are paid before others such as mortgage arrears and tax debts.
-The unsecured creditors receive payments based on a pro rata basis.
+The unsecured creditors receive payments on a pro-rata basis.

 How much will I have to pay each month?